Sakha Republic: Politics

-Russia Day celebrations in Mirny, June 12, 2014.
+Russia Day celebrations in Mirny, 12 June 2014.

 The head of government in Sakha is the Head (previously President).
 The first Head of the Sakha Republic was Mikhail Yefimovich Nikolayev.
-As of 2021, the head is Aysen Nikolayev, who took office on May 28, 2018.
+As of 2021, the head is Aysen Nikolayev, who took office on 28 May 2018.

 The supreme legislative body of state authority in Sakha is a unicameral State Assembly known as the Il Tumen.
 The government of the Sakha (Yakutia) Republic is the executive body of state authority.

-The republic fosters close cultural, political, economic, and industrial relations with the independent Turkic states through membership in organizations such as the Turkic Council and the Joint Administration of Turkic Arts and Culture.
+The republic fosters close cultural, political, economic, and industrial relations with the independent Turkic states through membership in organisations such as the Turkic Council and the Joint Administration of Turkic Arts and Culture.

 Economy

 Unusual gold specimen from Bulun District, Lena River basin.
 Weight is about 6 grams.

 The largest companies in the region include Alrosa, Yakutugol, Yakutskenergo, and Yakutia Airlines.

-Controversial social support policy in the area is largely afforded to people less at need despite rural poverty remaining high.
+Controversially, social support in the area is largely granted to the less needy despite rural poverty remaining high.

 Mining

 The Mirny diamond mine and other diamond mines are important sources of exports for the region.
-In additon, tin and gold mining have been major but controversial industries for over 100 years.
+In addition, tin and gold mining have been major but controversial industries for over 100 years.

 Transportation

 Water transport ranks first for cargo turnover.
 There are six river ports, two seaports (Tiksi and Zelyony Mys).
 Four shipping companies, including the Arctic Sea Shipping Company, operate in the republic.
 The republic's main waterway is the Lena River, which links Yakutsk with the rail station of Ust-Kut in Irkutsk Oblast.

 Yakutsk Aeroport, the main air-traffic hub of the republic.

 Air transport is the most important for transporting people.
 Airlines connect the republic with most regions of Russia.
 Yakutsk Airport has an international terminal.

 Two federal roads pass the republic.
 They are Nizhny Bestyakh–Skovorodino (A360 Lena highway) and Nizhny Bestyakh–Magadan (M56 Kolyma Highway).

 However, due to the presence of permafrost, use of asphalt was formerly impractical, and therefore the roads were made of clay until being paved by 2014.
-Prior to the paving of these roads, when heavy rains blew over the region, the roads often turned to mud, sometimes stranding hundreds of travelers in the process.
+Prior to the paving of these roads, when heavy rains blew over the region, the roads often turned to mud, sometimes stranding hundreds of travellers in the process.
 The Lena Bridge is under construction across the Lena, which will connect Yakutsk to Nizhny Bestyakh, and thus the rest of the Russian road network, year-round.
 Construction began in 2024, and is planned to last until 2028.

 The Berkakit–Tommot railroad is currently in operation.
-It links the Baikal-Amur Mainline with the industrial centers in South Sakha.
+It links the Baikal-Amur Mainline with the industrial centres in South Sakha.
 Construction of the Amur–Yakutsk Mainline continues northward; the railway was completed to Nizhny Bestyakh, across the river from Yakutsk, in 2013.
 Though this one-track railroad from Tommot to Nizhny Bestyakh was under temporary operation (30% of its full capacity), the federal agency for railways declared that this railroad would be in full operation in fall 2015.
 Since 2019, there have been passenger trains between Nizhny Bestyakh and the rest of Russia.